lanl-aea/turbo-turtle/README.rst

    [roppenheimer@sstelmo]$ /apps/abaqus/Commands/abq2021 cae -noGui repos/turbo-turtle/turboTurtle.py -- --input-file example_turbotTurtle/example_geometry.cae --model-name example_model_name --part-name example_part_name example_model

-Note that all parameters availabel through the Abaqus CAE GUI dialogue box are also available as command line arguments.
+Note that all parameters available through the Abaqus CAE GUI dialogue box are also available as command line arguments.
 You can also print the ``turboTurtle`` CLI help message to the most recent ``abaqus.rpy`` file in your current working directory with the ``-h`` flag.